Where I Come From

 All the roads are rocky and steep

-And you aren't judge by
+And you aren't judged by

 The company you keep